philips-labs/interspeech2022-motivational-interviewing/README.md

 * Code for our INTERSPEECH 2022 paper submission titled "Towards Automated Counselling Decision-Making: Remarks on Therapist Action Forecasting on the AnnoMI Dataset"

 ## Environment Setup
+* Note that $REPO is the folder of the repository (i.e. the folder where you see this README), after `git clone`.

 ```sh
 cd $REPO